restot/opencloud-desktop/audit-claude.md

 - Sanitize user/userId for valid characters
 - Add audit logging of configuration attempts

+**Verification**: ⚠️ NEEDS FULL REVIEW by Haiku - Input validation for XPC parameters should be checked against actual implementation.
+The ClientCommunicationService.swift does log password length which is itself a privacy concern.
+Need to verify if URL validation actually happens.

+needs verification by glm

 ---

 ### 12. MEDIUM: Weak Password Logging in Debug Mode